the10thWiz/Rocket/docs/guide/05-requests.md

   2. Catchers are declared with the `catch` attribute.
   3. Catchers are _registered_ with [`register()`] instead of [`mount()`].
   4. Any modifications to cookies are cleared before a catcher is invoked.
-  // 5.
-Error catchers cannot invoke guards.
   6. Error catchers should not fail to produce a response.
   7. Catchers are scoped to a path prefix.

-To declare a catcher for a given status code, use the [`catch`] attribute, which takes a single integer corresponding to the HTTP status code to catch.
+To declare a catcher for a given status code, use the [`catch`] attribute, which takes a single integer corresponding to the HTTP status code to catch as the first arguement.
 For instance, to declare a catcher for `404 Not Found` errors, you'd write:

 ```rust